Mud: Adhesive

 In the construction industry, mud is a semi-fluid material that can be used to coat, seal, or adhere materials.
 The term "mud" can be used for various semi-fluid materials used in construction including slurry, mortar, plaster, stucco, and concrete.

 Material

 Mud, cob, adobe, clay, and many other names are historically used synonymously to mean a mixture of subsoil and water possibly with the addition of stones, gravel, straw, lime, and/or bitumen.
-This material was used in a variety of ways to build walls, floors and even roofs.
-For thousands of years it was common in most parts of the world to build walls using mudbricks or the wattle and daub, rammed earth or cob techniques and cover the surfaces with earthen plaster.
+This material was used in a variety of ways to build walls, floors, and even roofs.
+For thousands of years, it was common in most parts of the world to build walls using mudbricks or wattle and daub, rammed earth, or cob techniques and to cover the surfaces with earthen plaster.